puutaro/CommandClick/USAGE.md

 `CommandClick` is powered by javascript mainly.
 For that, This has many javascript interface and option.
-These enforce browser feature like addon.
+These enforce browser feature via bookmarklet.
 If you had made nice script, `Commandclick` is more suitable browser for you.
 I mean, `CommandClick` is customize browser.
 And, `CommandClick` is multi application.
-Beyond addon field, `CommandClick` is multiple standalone application(I call `fannel`).
+Beyond bookmarklet field, `CommandClick` is multiple standalone application(I call `fannel`).
 I mean, `CommandClick` is low code tool.
 You can make andorid application by less effort.
 Welcome to above developer page that expands depending on you.